 The City and County of St. Louis are not granting permits for events at this time, so this year we’re moving to McNair Park!
 We’ve been going to battle for you all, and are relieved to finally have found a host venue.
 Check out the 2020 course here!

 As always, the course may change at any time prior to meet day based on Park recommendations or requirements.

-The top three teams in each race will receive team awards.
-The top 30 individuals in each race will receive Forest Park Cross Country Festival medals.
+The overall winning team in each race will receive an award.
+The top 10 individuals in each race will receive Forest Park Cross Country Festival medals.